Simhyeon/gdmarp/docs/macro.md

 **Sidebar**

 Sidebar is a floating sidemenu that doesn't push main contents aside.
-You should add a trigger to toggle sidebar.
+You should add a trigger to toggle the sidebar.

 Before
 ```